Devet fantov in eno dekle: Plot

-The story takes place during the Second World War in a place along the Sava and is built in two parts.
+The story takes place during the World War II in a place along the Sava and is built in two parts.

-Before Ivan said goodbye to his girlfriend Majda, he was thinking about the secret operation they would perform that day.
+Before Ivan said goodbye to his girlfriend Majda, he contemplated about the secret operation they would perform that day.
 He then went to the train station to wait for Angelo, who was supposed to bring explosives for their campaign.
 But Angela didn't show up.
 So he headed towards the tent where they were gathering with rebel friends.
 Angela arrived by a later train because she had to avoid a pursuer in the city.
 Ivan was not waiting for her at the station, so she went to the barber shop to ask Milan for help.
 But there was a German soldier whom Angela found suspicious.
 In all the confusion as she tried to save herself, she forgot her briefcase with the explosive on the barber table, and successfully reached the tent herself.
 Nine boys and one girl, aged between sixteen and twenty-one, huddled here in the evening.
 There was a raging storm outside.
 Majda jumped into the tent and warned them that the Germans had been looking for them all day.
 She suggested that they run away as soon as possible, but at the same time she wanted Ivan to stay with her.
 She told him she was pregnant, but he nonetheless decided to give up his beliefs and fight the occupier and ran away with the boys and Angela.
 They were soon captured by German soldiers.